 As a former British hill station Kalaw make a welcome retreat from the heat of the lower lying areas.
 While the surrounding hills are the home to various ethnic minority groups, including the Palaung, Danu and Pa-O.

 Tonight we relax with some friends at a local restaurant and prepare for tomorrow's 12 mile trek.

 We have a local guide who will lead us through the tea plantations and small villages, as we explore tracks away from other tourists and traffic.
-Mingling in villages along the way, we head for our lunch stop viewing point.
+Mingling in villages along the way, we head for our lunch stop, where we have a chance to experience the local way of life.
 After a break we loop around and make our scenic descent back down to Kalaw.